-In one study, usage of tea tree oil was found to accelerate the healing rate of abscessed wounds and cellulitis (14).
+In one study, usage of tea tree oil was found to accelerate wound healing in abscesses and cellulitisi XA common bacterial skin infection where the affected skin becomes red and tender causing pain and inflammation.
+(14).
 And this can be attributed to the antifungal, antibacterial, and anti-inflammatory properties of the oil.

 You simply have to moisten a cotton swab with water and add a couple of drops of tea tree oil.
 Dab the swab on the infected area.
 Let the oil stay for a few hours, post which you can wash it off with cold water.